mikalyh/react-navigation-tabbar-collection/README.md

 ## Installation

 >This TabBar Collection based on `@react-navigation/bottom-tabs` and require `React Navigation v5 or higher` so first thing first you must install [@react-navigation/native](https://reactnavigation.org/docs/getting-started/) and [@react-navigation/bottom-tabs](https://reactnavigation.org/docs/tab-based-navigation/) in your project.
-> Please always see the React Navigation documentation for complete installation guide

 ##### via NPM